knivd/Bitling-BASIC/README.md

-TIMER   (value)             ' read system millisecond incremental counter; any value different than 0 first loads the counter AIN     (channel)           ' supported channels are 0..7 DIN     (channel)           ' supported channels are 0..7
+TIMER   (value)             ' read system millisecond incremental counter; any value different than 0 first loads the counter AIN     (channel)           ' supported channels are 0..7 DIN     (channel)           ' supported channels are 0..7 EXIST   <filename>          ' will return 1 if true or 0 if not

 ```